 Ema Datshi: Datshi in Bhutanese is cheese, and Ema Datshi is the national dish of Bhutan.
 It is somewhat like a stew made from chili and cheese and might be excessively spicy for some.
 Chilies are vertically split, deseeded and mixed in cheese, garlic, oil and water to form a thick stew.
 Red, white or brown rice accompanies the dish.

-Shamu Datshi: Another staple cheese dish of Bhutan is Shamu Datshi i.e. cheese with mushrooms.
+Shamu Datshi: Another staple cheese dish of Bhutan is Shamu Datshi; cheese with mushrooms.
 People cook the local Bhutanese mushroom from the Himalayas with butter in a saucy cheese stew.
-Just like Ema Datshi, the locals eat this dish along with rice.
+Just like Ema Datshi, the locals eat this dish with rice.

-Shakam Pa: Shakam pa is a delectable Bhutanese dish made of dried beef cooked in dried red chilies and with some radish.
-Since the meat used is dry and preserved, it turns out a bit chewy and the whole dried chilies used make the dish extra hot.
+Shakam Pa: Shakam pa is a tasty Bhutanese dish made of dried beef cooked in dried red chilies and with some radish.
+Since the meat used is dry and preserved, be prepared to chew and the whole dried chilies make the dish extra hot.

-Jasha Tshoem: It is a spicy stew which prepared with beef and flavored with ginger, garlic, chili, onions, pepper and at times mushrooms.
-Locals have it with bread, but mostly this is served with brown or white rice.
+Jasha Tshoem: A spicy stew prepared with beef and flavored with ginger, garlic, chili, onions, pepper and sometimes mushrooms.
+Locals eat this with bread, but sometimes it’s served with brown or white rice.

-Ara: Ara is Bhutan’s Traditional alcoholic beverage made by distilling or fermenting rice, maize, wheat, millet, buckwheat or barley.
+Ara: Ara is Bhutan’s traditional alcoholic beverage made by distilling and fermenting rice, maize, wheat, millet, buckwheat or barley.
 It might be whitish, creamy or clear in appearance and extremely strong in taste and smell.
-Ara can also be boiled with eggs and butter to make it more wholesome.
+Ara may also be boiled with eggs and butter.

+Whether you’re a backpacker, flash-packer or a luxury vacationer, Bhutan will not disappoint you.
+A basic hotel room in Bhutan can cost less than $30 dollars.
+If you’re looking for accommodation that includes western amenities and comforts then there will be more options to choose from in the big cities and popular tourist hotspots like Thimphu.
 If you’re traveling to Bhutan during peak season or wish to stay in a luxury hotel then it’s wise to book your accommodation in advance.
 Don’t wait until you arrive to see what’s available or you may be disappointed to find that all the best places to stay have already been snapped up.
-Bhutan is a pretty popular year-round destination for many tourists around the world you know!
+Bhutan is a very popular year-round destination you know!

 The best time to visit Bhutan for warm, dry and sunny weather is between October and March.
 As Bhutan heats up in April and May travel prices begin to drop and you can get some excellent value trips.
 Monsoon season arrives in May and ends in September and if you’re visiting Bhutan during this time expect a lot of torrential rain.
 The hottest time of the year is in May and June and most travelers choose to visit Bhutan during the winter between October and March.